How to Season Your Heatlie BBQ Hot Plate

 Seasoning your barbecue is important for a few reasons...

-- Ensuring the longevity of the plate.
+- Ensures the longevity of the plate.

-- It protects from oxidisation (rust)
+- Protects from oxidisation (rust)

-- increases heat retention
+- Increases heat retention

 Heatlie BBQ plates are like fine wine, they get better and better with age as these qualities become more pronounced.